zulaica/email-client/README.md

 # E-mail Client 📧
 E-mail Client is a simple example e-mail client built in Ember.
 [See it in action.](http://zulaica.github.io/email-client/)

+## Known Issues
+- Navigation is Janky™® on touch devices.

 ## To Do
 - Set up conditional routing based on email status to populate the back button from an email view.
 - Add delete button to inbox and sent views for easier management.